Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 wide---offering room for wagons to pass each other---with 5-foot-wide
 sidewalks on either side.

+### Crowds
-**Crowds:** Urban streets are often full of people going about their daily lives.
+Urban streets are often full of people going about their daily lives.
 In most cases, it isn't necessary to put every 1st-level commoner on the map when a fight breaks out on the city's main thoroughfare.
 Instead just indicate which squares on the map contain